sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 One way to prevent mutations is to use a linter, and ESLint has several plugins that try to do just that.

-I> We talk about linting in the [Lint your code](#linting) chapter.

-The [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) plugin disallows any mutations, except for local variables in functions.
+T> The [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) plugin disallows any mutations, except for local variables in functions.
 This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutations locally.
 Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `forEach()`.

+I> We talk about linting in the [Lint your code](#linting) chapter.

-Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript or Flow.
+Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript.

 For example, using the `readonly` modifier in TypeScript: